What Is The Via Dolorosa?

 According to tradition, the seventh station marks the spot where Jesus passed through the Judgment Gate and fell for the second time.

-It is believed that Jesus’ death sentence was posted at this site.
+It is believed that Jesus’ death sentence was posted on this site.

 Eighth Station Of The Cross: Jesus Consoles The Women Of Jerusalem